itannermahncke/itannermahncke/README.md

 # Hi there 👋 I'm Ivy!

 I'm an aspiring robotics engineer at Olin College of Engineering.
-I'm interested in all things robotic software: particularly path planning, perception, and state estimation.
+I'm interested in all things robotic software: particularly path planning, perception, and state estimation!
 I primarily develop in Python, C, and Java, with a special focus on developing ROS and ROS2 packages.

-## I'm especially passionate about expeditionary systems!
+## I'm very passionate about expeditionary systems!
 I want to work on robots that...

 - Explore harsh and unstructured environments
 - Gather data and make decisions on the behalf engineers and scientists
 - Are capable of working on multi-robot or human-in-the-loop teams

+## Please check out my best work at [my portfolio](https://imahncke.myportfolio.com/)!
+To start, here's a quick primer:

 ## Right now, I'm involved in climate robotics research at Olin!